 AC Online has compiled a list of affordable small private schools for you to consider.
-From Troicaire, junior colleges in New York, to Jones College in Florida, and Humphreys College in California, there are plenty of options across the country for students seeking smaller classroom sizes with a modest price tag.
+From New York to California, there are plenty of options across the country for students seeking smaller classroom sizes with a modest price tag.
 All the schools below are accredited, have tuition and fees totaling less than $15,000, and enroll less than 4,000 students.

 As you compile your list of potential schools to attend, you’ll need to determine which type of learning environment will be best for you: a small college or a large research university.
 Both have pros and cons, but here we’ll focus on the benefits of attending a small private college: